sumithkumar07/kairo/README.md

 END;
 $$ LANGUAGE plpgsql SECURITY DEFINER;

--- Create a PostgreSQL function to securely search for a workflow by its webhook path -- This function can be called via RPC and respects Row Level Security.
-CREATE OR REPLACE FUNCTION find_workflow_by_webhook_path(path_suffix_to_find text) RETURNS TABLE(user_id_result uuid, workflow_data_result jsonb) LANGUAGE plpgsql
+-- Create a PostgreSQL function to securely search for a workflow by its webhook path CREATE OR REPLACE FUNCTION find_workflow_by_webhook_path(path_suffix_to_find text) RETURNS TABLE(user_id_result uuid, workflow_data_result jsonb) LANGUAGE plpgsql